Estimating treatment effects with competing intercurrent events in randomized controlled trials: Analyzing two phase-3 trials

 \subsection{Data analysis}

 In this section, we re-analyze data from two trials on systemic lupus erythematosus \citep{morand2023baricitinib, petri2023baricitinib}.
 Both trials are double-blinded, randomized, placebo-controlled phase-3 trials.
 There are three treatment arms: 2mg baritinib, 4mg baritinib, and placebo.
 The primary outcome in both studies is the Systemic lupus erythematosus Responder Index 4 (SRI4) at week 52, a binary composite endpoint that reflects clinical response.
 A participant is classified as a responder if they show a predefined improvement in disease activity, without overall worsening or the emergence of significant disease activity in new organ systems.
 Baseline covariates used for model fitting include geographic region, baseline corticosteroid use, and the Physician’s Global Assessment score measured at baseline.
+We provide detailed baseline characteristics in Section~\ref{sec::supp_eda} of the Supplementary Material.
+Although the two trials each have three treatment arms, our current framework is formulated for binary treatment contrasts.
+Accordingly, in the data analysis we conduct the two standard pairwise comparisons against placebo, namely 2mg versus placebo and 4mg versus placebo.
+A fully joint multi-arm formulation is a natural extension, but is beyond the scope of the current paper.

+A substantial proportion of participants in both trials experienced IEs: 218 out of 760 in one trial and 211 out of 775 in the other.
+As described in Section~\ref{sec::proposal_and_contribution}, we classify these IEs into two categories: effect-informative IEs (82.6\% and 84.4\% in the two trials, respectively) and effect-uninformative IEs (17.4\% and 15.6\%).
+We conduct separate comparisons of the 2mg and 4mg baricitinib treatment arms versus the placebo group, yielding four pairwise analyses with sample sizes ranging from 505 to 517.
+Among participants who experienced an effect-informative IE, the median time to IE ranges from 16 to 23 weeks.
+Effect-uninformative IEs are sparse (3--8\% across arms) and tend to occur slightly later (median 18--25 weeks).
+We present the Kaplan--Meier-based cumulative incidence of each IE type by arm and trial in Section~\ref{sec::supp_eda} of the Supplementary Material.